chattergpt/chattergpt.github.io/_pages/about.md

 Hi there!
 I'm Sree (they/them), a senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] in May 2026.

-I'm broadly interested in how machine learning, population genetics, and health data intersect to uncover patterns that shape human health, disease, and inequality.
+My research interests lie at the intersection of computational genomics, population health, and biomedical informatics, with a focus on how biological data are generated, interpreted, and deployed in ways that shape human health, disease, and inequality.
+Broadly, I’m interested in developing and applying machine learning and population-genetic approaches to study health at scale, while critically examining how social structure, bias, and data limitations influence biological inference and downstream health decisions.

 Currently, I work a researcher in the [Dye Lab][dye lab] at [University of Rochester School of Medicine & Dentistry][urmc] building LLM-based tools to study systemic oppression and health outcomes, and in the [Liu Lab][liu lab], using bioinformatics & genomic tools to analyze disease-linked variants in transposable elements to uncover noncoding mechanisms in aging and complex disease.
+Together, these projects have shaped my interest in using genomics as one data modality within broader population health and informatics frameworks.

 As I continue my work, I'm drawn to questions like:
-- How can genomic science inform public policy without reinforcing bias?
+- How can genomic and health data be responsibly integrated into population-level research without reinforcing bias?
-- How do social structures shape the genetic variation we observe, and how do we responsibly interpret that?
+- How do social and environmental structures shape the genetic variation we observe, and how should this inform interpretation in public health and clinical contexts?
-- What role can AI/ML play in making population health research more scalable, accurate, and just?
+- How can AI and machine learning support more scalable, accurate, and equitable population health research?

-Ultimately, I hope to work at the interface of computation, biology, and health systems, designing tools, frameworks, or studies that not only generate insight but also support more equitable and informed decision-making.
+Ultimately, I hope to pursue a PhD and a research career at the interface of computation, genomics, and health systems, contributing tools, frameworks, and studies that improve our understanding of population health while supporting more just and informed decision-making.

 I’m continually grateful for the mentors, collaborators, and communities, both in and outside of STEM, who’ve supported my growth and made it possible for me to study and build in spaces I care deeply about.